-Our apprenticeship, which meets the Trailblazers Level 4 Professional Accounting Technician Apprenticeship standard, trains your apprentices to understand the structure and functions of different businesses.
+This apprenticeship, which meets the Trailblazers Level 4 Professional Accounting Technician Apprenticeship standard, trains apprentices to understand the structure and functions of different businesses.
 The programme also gives them the technical knowledge to support financial planning in a variety of business contexts.
 They’ll be able to create, verify and review accurate and timely financial information for you.

-It’s equivalent to a foundation degree, and the modules focus on real-life work scenarios and use the latest technologies, to ensure that your apprentices gain the practical knowledge they need.
-The programmes also develop transferable skills, including English and maths, to help progress careers.
+It’s equivalent to a foundation degree, and the modules focus on real-life work scenarios and use the latest technologies to ensure that your apprentices gain the practical knowledge they need.
+The programmes also develop apprentices’ transferable and professional skills including team work and communication to help progress careers.

 Your apprentices will study and be examined on the first three modules of the ACCA Qualification, called Applied Knowledge: